soxofaan/simple-zookeeper-viewer/README.md

 Optionally, tweak the viewer web app host/port with the options `--port`/`--host`.

+If you run the viewer locally (e.g. on `127.0.0.1`), you can automatically open it in a web browser tab by adding the option `--open-viewer`.

 ## Background

 This is a friendly fork of the [original viewer by David Wen](https://github.com/davidwen/simple-zookeeper-viewer).